 The Differences Among Delusions, Hallucinations, and Paranoia

 Delusions are firmly held beliefs that are not real.
-Dementia can trigger also paranoid delusions—Mom may believe that someone is poisoning her food, or Dad may think someone is stealing his money.
+Dementia can also trigger paranoid delusions — Mom may believe someone is poisoning her food, or Dad may think someone is stealing his money.
 No amount of arguing or reasoning helps.

 A hallucination is different from a delusion.
 Delusions involve false beliefs, but hallucinations involve false perceptions of objects or events.
 When someone has a hallucination, they may hear, see, smell, taste, or even feel something that isn’t really there.
 Hallucinations are less common but can affect people with some types of dementia.

 Paranoia is an unrealistic concern that others are “out to get” the person or will harm them.
-The person with dementia, for example, may become convinced that he’s being followed by the police.
+The person with dementia, for example, may become convinced that the police are following him.

 Related: Memory loss: What’s normal and what’s not? >>